Application Security Best Practices 2025

 Your security audit checklist should cover 6 main areas: 1) Authentication & Access Control - MFA, RBAC, session management, 2) Data Protection - encryption at rest/transit, key management, backups, 3) Application Security - OWASP Top 10 compliance, SAST/DAST/SCA results, dependency vulnerabilities, 4) Infrastructure Security - network segmentation, firewall rules, patch management, container/Kubernetes security, 5) Monitoring & Logging - SIEM, security events, audit trails, incident detection, 6) Compliance - GDPR/SOC2/ISO27001 requirements, documentation, policies.
 Plus annual penetration test by external vendor and quarterly vulnerability assessments.
 Use standards: NIST Cybersecurity Framework, CIS Benchmarks, OWASP ASVS.

-Summary: Security-First in 2025
+Summary: security-first in 2025

 Need help securing your application?